Presented by Emi Tanaka

 These bootswatch themes attach the whole bootstrap library which makes your html file size larger.

-📦 is a community contributed theme
+prettydocprettydoc 📦 is a community contributed theme that is light-weight:

 cayman